 - Include your current address, email, and telephone number at the beginning or end of your essay.

 - Include a cover letter explaining which of the MFT-specific courses (MFT, Human Sexuality, Abnormal Psychology/Psychopathology) you have taken and how you intend to fulfill official prerequisites for matriculation.
 Students will not be admitted unless prerequisites are fulfilled prior to the fall semester.

 We strongly suggest you read the tips for applying to graduate school and follow them, which will make you a more competitive applicant.

-If you have any questions during any part of the application process, please call or email:
+If you have any questions about the basic components of the application, please call or email:

 493 North 700 East